tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 through these symlinks, so test results may be unreliable.
 A workaround is to remove the `_python_build` directory before running `bazel test`.

-One more thing is that `python setup.py development` does not install the packages listed in "REQUIRED_PACKAGES" part of setup.py.
+One more thing is that `python setup.py development` does not install the packages listed in `REQUIRED_PACKAGES` part of `setup.py`.
 You might need to install them separately.

 ## Train your first TensorFlow neural net model